DONOSTIA-SAN SEBASTIÁN - RESTAURANTE SALTXIPI

 RESTAURANTE SALTXIPI

-Chef Jon Ortega is at the stove grilling sensational-looking gambas, hake, monkfish, turbot and T-bone steaks.
-Famous for its spider crabs, which it keeps in the basement, this has become a place for trendy thirty-somethings.
+Chef Jon Ortega is at the stove, grilling a delightful selection of gambas, hake, monkfish, turbot, and T-bone steaks.
+Known for its famous spider crabs, which are kept in the basement, this restaurant has become a popular spot for trendy thirty-somethings.
+Be on the lookout for the upcoming Ibiza-style chill-out area!

 The food is traditional, so if you order turbot or red sea bream, you get that —no extras, expertly cooked.